Volterra series based power amplifier model

 It can be understood that it models any system by using the system’s impulse responses.
 Because of the high complexity and high resource requirements, Volterra series cannot be used in practical applications.

 For practical applications, Volterra series has to be truncated in such a way that it has the least impact on the models performance.
-This can be accomplished by omitting some of the terms in equation (2) for each application.
+This can be accomplished by omitting some of the terms in above equation for each application.
 Special versions of Volterra series allow for use in power amplifier behavioral modeling.
 Memory polynomial model is one of the derivative of Volterra series that is easier to implement.